Sudan Country Summary

 Economy

-Sudan's economy has faced significant challenges following the military takeover in October 2021, which halted many of the reforms initiated by the Civilian-Led Transitional Government (CLTG) aimed at stabilizing the economy and reducing international debt.
-The country has experienced economic uncertainty, characterized by a depreciating national currency and shortages of essential goods, while sectors like mineral extraction and agriculture remain of interest to foreign investors despite obstacles such as poor infrastructure and endemic corruption.
+Sudan's economy has faced significant challenges following the military takeover in October 2021, which halted many of the reforms initiated by the Civilian-Led Transitional Government (CLTG).
+The country is grappling with economic uncertainty, a depreciating national currency, and shortages of essential goods, compounded by the suspension of international financial assistance.
+Despite these difficulties, sectors such as mineral extraction and agriculture remain of interest to foreign investors, although issues like poor infrastructure and endemic corruption pose substantial barriers to investment.